xkevinramos/Rosalind-Problems/README.md

 	input: text file containing DNA strings in FASTA format

 	output: The ID of the string having the highest GC-content, followed by the GC-content of that string

+*pattern_match.py*

+	input: text file containing strings Pattern and Genome

+	output: All starting positions in Genome where Pattern appears as a substring